-If you’re flying on a European airline, you have more rights than you may think.
+If you’re flying on a European airline in 2023, you have more rights than you may think.
 The reason?
 EC 261 (also referred to as the EU 261), the European consumer regulation, gives broad protection for passengers — far broader than anything offered by U.S. airlines.

 But it’s not a perfect regulation and it doesn’t apply to every flight.
-What’s more, the rule has been strained by the COVID-19 pandemic, and the effects on EC 261 could last a generation.
-Bottom line: You need to study EC 261 carefully before invoking it.
+What’s more, the COVID-19 pandemic has tested the rule, and the effects of the coronavirus on EC 261 could last a generation.
+Bottom line: You need to study EC 261 carefully before invoking it this year.
 But it’s worth knowing.

 What happened to EC 261 during the COVID-19 pandemic?